lieszkol/november-gallery/README.md

 A gallery plugin for OctoberCMS that tries to Keep It Simple and Stupid.

  1. Upload your images using the Media Manager built into OctoberCMS
- 2. Drop November Gallery onto your
+ 2. Drop November Gallery onto your page or partial
+ 3. Select the folder you uploaded your images to and how you want them displayed

-OctoberCMS Media manager + vvvmax/unitegallery + Image Resizer plugin = a highly customizable yet reliable way to display your photos in a gallery.
+Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generat = a highly customizable yet reliable way to display your photos in a gallery.
 The plugin reads images uploaded using October\'s built-in Media manager, uses the ImageResizer plugin to automatically generate thumbnails, and presents them in a gallery either as tiles (arranged in columns, justified, or laid out in a grid), as a carousel, as a slider, or as a pop-up lightbox that can be opened from a link/button.
 Some of its awesome features: responsive/touch enabled/skinnable/themable/gallery buttons/keyboard control etc.
 ## Fetaures
 ## Requirements
 ## Installation